-Coordination of Genes and Gene Symbol Nomenclature - BIC Genetics Committee clearinghouse for the assignment and use of gene symbols.
+Coordination of Genes and Gene Symbol Nomenclature - BIC Genetics Committee The Genetics Committee is a sub-committee of the Bean Improvement Cooperative that organizes and coordinates activities that deal with Phaseolus genetics.
+The committee has served as a clearinghouse for the assignment and use of gene symbols.
 The committee also maintains the Guidelines for Gene Nomenclature (last published in the Annual Report of the Bean Improvement Cooperative in 1988, 31:16-19 and supplemented in 1999, 42:vi).
 The committee also evaluates materials submitted for inclusion in the Genetics Stocks Collection of the Plant Introduction System (for those rules see 1995 Annu.
 Rpt.
 Bean Improvement Coop.
 38:iv-v).